LeiWuDUT/SBQI/README.md

-# Smooth Bspline-based Quaternion Interpolation for Tool Orientation
+# Smooth Bspline-based Quaternion Interpolation for Five-Axis Tool Orientation Planning

 MATLAB implementation of quaternion interpolation methods for smooth tool orientation in CNC machining and robotics applications.